Natsasi-on/restaurant-review-website/README.md

     <a href="https://restaurant-review-1xf7.onrender.com/">[ Live Website ]</a>
 </p>

+## Project Overview

+The primary goal of this project is to provide a simple yet effective platform for sharing restaurant reviews and recommendations.
+Users can share their experiences, helping others discover new dining options and make informed choices.

 ## Technologies and Techniques Utilized

 This website leverages several key technologies and techniques to provide a smooth user experience: